wxcctechsummit/wxcclabguides/LTRCCT-3001/2_BasicChat.md

     - Note the URL

 [To top of this lab](#table-of-contents)
-## Conecting to Webex Contact Center
+## Connecting to Webex Contact Center

 - Log into Webex Contact Center as Admin
   - Create an Entry Point: